dhavalpvaghela96-coder/supply-chain-portfolio/README.md

 ## What This Project Is About

 After COVID lockdowns lifted, something unusual happened in Canadian manufacturing.
-Demand came back faster than anyone expected — but the supply chain could not keep up.
+Demand came back faster than anyone expected, but the supply chain could not keep up.
 This project looks at 10 years of Statistics Canada data to understand exactly what happened, and what it means for production planning decisions today.

 ---